StructuredLabs/preswald/stack_overflow_developer_trends/README.md

 ## 📖 How the App Works

-1. **Filter Countries**: Select one or more country groups using checkboxes to narrow down the available countries.
-2. **Choose a Dashboard View**: Navigate between **Experience vs. Compensation** and **Compare Countries** dashboards.
+1. **Select a Dashboard View**: Navigate between **Experience vs. Compensation** and **Compare Countries** dashboards.
-3. **Select Countries**:
+2. **Select Countries**:
-   - In **Experience vs. Compensation**, choose a single country to analyze.
+   - In **Experience vs. Compensation**, choose a single country from the dropdown to analyze.
-   - In **Compare Countries**, select up to three countries to compare.
+   - In **Compare Countries**, select up to three countries from the dropdowns to compare.
-4. **Apply Experience Filters**: Adjust minimum and maximum experience level using sliders to refine the dataset.
+3. **Apply Experience Filters**: Adjust minimum and maximum experience level using sliders to refine the dataset.
-5. **Explore Visualizations**: View interactive scatter plots, bar charts, and histograms to analyze salary trends.
+4. **Explore Visualizations**: View interactive scatter plots, bar charts, and histograms to analyze salary trends.
-6. **Examine Raw Data**: The top 20 responses are displayed in a structured table.
+5. **Examine Raw Data**: The top 20 responses are displayed in a structured table.

 ## 🚀 Features